aacl2023-srw/aacl2023-srw.github.io/naacl-blog.md

    good feedback from the main conference audience.
 >

+__ACL-SRW, 2005__
+A student was presenting her paper at the event.
+According to her,
+> The very first ACL conference I attended was ACL 2005, in Michigan, Ann Arbor, where I presented a paper in the Student Research Workshop (SRW).
+I wasn’t aware of the SRW.
+But a few months before the submission deadline, Rada Mihalcea and Ted Pedersen suggested the SRW to me.
+They gave a tutorial at IBERAMIA 2004, the venue was my graduate
+school: The National Institute of Astrophysics, Optics and Electronics.
+It was thanks to them, and to the sponsorship provided by the ACL organization that I was able to attend, and I remain to this day, very grateful for that opportunity.

+Many years later, this student is part of the large CL community and serving as a program co-chair of NAACL 2019. __Dr.
+Thamar Solorio__, who is now an Associate Professor at the University of Houston.
+She added,

+> Attending ACL 2005 had a long lasting impact on my career path.
+Before attending ACL that year, I’ve presented a paper at COLING in 2004, and another one at CICLing 2004, but for some reason it was until I attended ACL that year that it became clear to me that I wanted to be part of the *CL community.
+I was energized by the work presented there, and by meeting so many great researchers.
+Almost 15 years later, I’m still part of this great community that continues to grow every year.

-__Dr.
-Kevin Duh__, who is a Senior Research Scientist at Johns Hopkins University Human Language Technology Center of Excellence (HLTCOE), shares his inspiring story about SRW.
+At the same event of ACL-SRW 2005, __Dr.
+Kevin Duh__, who is a Senior Research Scientist at Johns Hopkins University Human Language Technology Center of Excellence (HLTCOE), presented his paper.
+Kevin Duh shares his inspiring story about SRW.

 > I have fond memories of SRW.
 I submitted one of my class projects to SRW when I was in the beginning of my graduate school career.
 It was an opportunity for me to write the entire paper by myself, without relying on my PhD advisor's